MGX3D/CurrentViewer/README.md

 # CurrentViewer

 CurrentViewer interactive data plot for [LowPowerLab CurrentRanger](https://github.com/LowPowerLab/CurrentRanger).
-It was designed to make it easier to capture and share power state profiles for IoT devices that swing between multiple power states (deep sleep, low power, full power).
+It was designed to make it easier to capture, save and share power state profiles for IoT devices that swing between multiple power states (deep sleep, low power, full power).

 ![Screenshot](./images/example1.gif)

-Example above is CurrentViewer in action (exported from the app itself).
+*Example above is CurrentViewer in action (exported from the app itself via GIF function).*

 Note: CurrentViewer is not a replacement for an osciloscope, as the readings are done via the internal ADC in SAMD21 [Microchip's ARM® Cortex®-M0+](https://www.microchip.com/wwwproducts/en/ATsamd21g18) which has its limitations.
 But it might be more convenient way to use CurrentRanger.
 Sometimes the noise (Vpp) can be comparable with entry level oscilloscopes, but the measurements can be off: CurrentRanger has to be properly calibrated in order for the measurements to match what multimeter or oscilloscope displays.

 #
 ## Features:
 - Runs on Windows and Linux (MacOS coming soon)
-- It displays:
+- __Live Interactive chart__ with:
+    - __100k samples in view and can do millions__: the raw readings are __noise-filtered__ (sub-sampling and average) to improve visualization
-    - __SPS__ (Samples per Second) - how fast CurrentRanger sends samples over USB
+    - __Last Raw__ and __Window Average__ mesurements and __SPS__ (Samples per Second - how fast CurrentRanger sends samples over USB)
-    - __Last__ measurement (noisy) - most recent reading
-    - __Average__ of the view (slow).
-The window buffer is currently set to last 10K measurements - this is easy to extend if needed
-    - Point __annotations__ (hover the mouse over a certain sample)
+    - Point __annotations__: hover the mouse over a certain sample so see the exact value
     - __Logaritmic plot__: makes it easy to read any swings from 1 nanoamp to 1 amp.
 Works with CurrentRanger in AUTORANGE as well as manual mode.
+- __Data Export__: __CSV__ and __JSON__ but it can also  save the **animated chart as .GIF** - for a convenient way to publish measurements on the web.
+Look for *current0.gif, current1.gif, etc* in the current folder
-- Should be able to display as fast as the instrument can measure and send data over USB-Serial: currently this is around __750-800 samples/second__ without the CR OLED module (and 650 samples/second with OLED on).
+- Command line options to tune for performance or batch mode (headless logging).
+Should be able to display as fast as the instrument can measure and send data over USB-Serial: currently this is around __600-800 samples/second__ (depends on firmware and features enabled on CR)
 - Automatically __turns on streaming on CurrentRanger__ (and if you use the new firmware feature with SMART AutoOff now the instrument will stay on as long as CurrentViewer is connected to it).
-- It can save the chart **animations as .GIF** - for a convenient way to publish measurements on the web.
-Look for *current0.gif, current1.gif, etc* in the current folder
 - **[Pause]** streaming if you want to zoom/pan into the data.
-The data is still being captured behind, when you resume you see an instant refresh.
+The data is still being captured behind (live buffer), when you resume you see an instant refresh

 #
 ## Installation